 Is This Fancy Silk Pillowcase Worth It?

-With the home — and especially the bedroom — becoming more and more a sanctuary, how we outfit our beds for a good night's sleep has also become key.
-From weighted blankets to down mattress toppers and cooling sheets, bed is one reality we can definitely control.
+With the home — and especially the bedroom — becoming more and more of a sanctuary, how we outfit our beds for a good night's sleep has also become key.
+From weighted blankets to mattress toppers to cooling sheets, the bed is one reality we can definitely control.

 Reviews of the Blissy silk pillowcase tend to be raves:

 "I can’t say enough about this silky wonder!"

 "I love this pillowcase!"

 "Wow.
 What a difference a pillowcase can make."